JHess5-GSU/Homework1/README.md

     -   Firebase Authentication         -   Email and Password are working.
 Did not have enough time to add social media, but Twitter and Google login is technically enabled and ready to setup.

     -   Message Boards                  -   Four message boards are present.
 Each has their own chat, and messages now show date and time when sent.
 Image assets are hardcoded.
+                                        -   I color coded the AppBar at the top to match each message board!
+It looks nice, in my opinion.

     -   Navigation Bar                  -   Drawer at the top left includes a profile picture, and buttons for profile, settings, message boards, and signing out.

     -   Profile Picture                 -   Profile picture is currently hardcoded, but could soon use firestore for custom, updatable pictures.
 Tappable to go to profile page.

     -   Profile button/home             -   Takes you to the profile page, which has the profile pic, display name, and other info.